Skip to content

 Mutual Report vs Adjuster Report

-The mutual accident report drivers fill in themselves is not the same as the report drawn up by an SBM-registered insurance adjuster.
-We explain the core difference, the legal basis, and which one protects you more strongly.
+The mutual accident report drivers fill in themselves is not the same as the report drawn up by an authorised registered insurance adjuster.
+We explain the core difference, the legal basis, and which one gives your file stronger evidence.

 Mutual Report vs **Adjuster Report**